trufflesuite/webinar-episode-01/steps.md

 ## the migration

-Truffle test will execute all the deployment scripts in lexical order.
+Truffle test will execute all the deployment scripts in [lexical order](https://en.wikipedia.org/wiki/Lexicographic_order#:~:text=In%20mathematics%2C%20the%20lexicographic%20or,order%20of%20their%20component%20letters.).
 To deploy our SimpleStorage contract we will write a migration script.

-> a deployment script is the place to define a Smart Contract's deployment
+> a migration script is the place to define a Smart Contract's deployment
 > logic.
 These scripts are processed in lexical order which explains their odd
 > filenames.

-Create the the SimpleStorage deployment `migrations/2_deploy_simple_storage.js` and then execute another test
+Create the SimpleStorage deployment `migrations/2_deploy_simple_storage.js` and then execute another test

 ``` Solidity